khanmhmdi/awesome-llm-datasets/README.md

-# Comprehensive Master Dataset Table for LLM Pretraining, SFT and Post-RL Training
+# Comprehensive Dataset Review Table for LLM Pretraining, SFT and Post-RL Training

-A curated collection of datasets for training and fine-tuning Large Language Models, organized by priority and use case.
+A curated collection of open-source datasets for training and fine-tuning Large Language Models, organized by priority and use case.

 ---